Lakenheath

 The recently built pavilion now houses the local cricket club and hosts various events.

 Lakenheath also boasts a football club playing at ‘The PIt’ stadium in the village.
 The club, in 2021 won promotion to the Thurlow Nunn League Premier Division, the highest they have ever been and, won the Suffolk Senior Cup for the second time in their history.

-Transportation
+Transport

 Lakenheath railway station, 3 mi north of the village, sees very little passenger service.

 There are regular bus services to the neighbouring towns of Brandon, Mildenhall and Thetford plus buses to Bury St. Edmunds operated on school/college days which are available to the general public.

 RAF Lakenheath

 Lakenheath is host to the largest deployment of United States Air Force personnel in the United Kingdom: RAF Lakenheath.
 The social impact of the United States Air Force fighter airbase and its nearby sister, RAF Mildenhall, on the economy of Lakenheath and on the nearby towns and villages is important.
 The United States has maintained a presence in the community since bombers were stationed there during WWII conducting raids on Europe.
 The base has a population of around 6000 service personnel.